thatITfox/python_chat_app/README.md

-this is an online python chat app using the socket library this can be setup in a server like aws, google cloud, or any server more information will come soon
+this is an online python chat app using the socket library this can be setup in a server like aws, google cloud, or any server more information will come soon as this project is not complete